ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 For ACS, you need to configure a server for _localhost_.
 In this example, **port 50000** is forwarding to **port 23**.
 Go into the 5250 session configuration and change the port from **23** to **50000**.

 ![Changing the port number](./images/system-ibmi-localhost.png "Changing the port number"){: caption="Figure 6.
 Changing the port number" caption-side="bottom"}

-## Configuring a newly attached disk
-{: #accessing-volume}

-Complete the following tasks to get into **System Service Tools** (SST) and configure the newly attached disk.
-Configuring a newly attached disk is required.

-1. Enter the `wkrsysval qipltype` command and change the value to **1**.
-2. Enter the `pwrdwnsys` command to restart the IBM i operating system (OS).
-3. At the DST console on restart, enter `QSECOFR/QSECOFR` and change the password.
-4. Enter the `wrksysval qipltype` command and change the value to **0**.
-5. Reenter the `pwrdwnsys` command to restart the IBM i OS again.

-You can now log in, run `STRSST`, and manage the newly attached disk as the password is manageable.